JackShkifati/data-structures-java/README.md

 Inquiries can be made to:

-Katherine Chuang
+Katherine Chuang\
-Lecturer, Department of Computer & Information Science Brooklyn College of CUNY katherine.chuang@brooklyn.cuny.edu
+Lecturer, Department of Computer & Information Science\
+Brooklyn College of CUNY\
+katherine.chuang@brooklyn.cuny.edu

-[^1]: *The contents are continuously under refinement.*
+[^1]: *The contents of this respository are continuously under refinement.*